Carver High School (Phoenix, Arizona): School

 In 1909, before Arizona gained statehood, the Arizona territory passed a law that said segregation in elementary schools was legal when there were more than 8 African Americans.
 However, segregation of high schools was never required under Arizona law.

 During the 1920s and late 1910s, African American students were segregated in the cellar of Phoenix Union High School, as in many other schools in Arizona at the time.

 Carver High had its roots in the "Department for Colored Students" that was established at a rear room of Phoenix Union High School's Commercial Building in 1918, with one teacher.
 The school's African American students were then housed in two small cottages that was separated from the PUHS campus by an irrigation ditch, and later housed the students at a house on 9th Street and Jefferson.

 The school opened in 1926, costing the district $150,000.
 According to Phoenix Union High School District, the school was built to accommodate the district's African American population.
 Many contemporary sources, however, state that the school was built to segregate African American high school students.
 Another possible reason may be that the two races broke out into frequent fights at school.
 The school was the only legally segregated high school in Phoenix, and it opened following anti-African American sentiments that increased after World War I.

 This new school was dedicated on September 10, 1926, in a huge ceremony.
 Almost 350 people packed into the auditorium of the new Phoenix Union Colored High School.
 The school would have more teachers, more equipment, and sports teams.
 Most importantly, the school had new AC System.
 However, the sports teams were not allowed to play with White sports teams, the games were between Mexican and Native American students, who also went to segregated schools.

 The school's final location opened for classes on September 14.

-The school was renamed after George Washington Carver in 1943 with the hiring of W. A. Robinson, an accomplished educator, and it was closed in 1954, a year after a judge at the Maricopa County Superior Court ruled school segregation in Phoenix high schools was unconstitutional, in the case Phillips vs. Phoenix Union High Schools and Junior College District.
+The school was renamed after George Washington Carver in 1943, the year in which Carver died, with the hiring of W. A. Robinson, an accomplished educator, and it was closed in 1954, a year after a judge at the Maricopa County Superior Court ruled school segregation in Phoenix high schools was unconstitutional, in the case Phillips vs. Phoenix Union High Schools and Junior College District.

 To this day, Phoenix Union High School District's website makes few references to the school's segregated past, merely stating that the school closed, following integration.